Human Resources

 We will consider the ideal state of the Group’s human capital and develop a system where employees perform to the best of their abilities to realize the Meiji Group 2026 Vision.
 In particular, we will promote a strategy that emphasizes the development of core human capital to lead management strategies.

-Promoting diversity and inclusion
+Promoting diversity, equity and inclusion

-Meiji Group Diversity & Inclusion Policy
+Meiji Group Policy on Diversity, Equity & Inclusion

-Three Approaches to Promoting D&I
+Three Approaches to Promoting DE&I

 Initiatives to Improve Corporate Strength by Maximizing the Individuality of Each Employees